-In addition to the above factors, peer comparisons, through the Mississippi Bankers Association survey, are made for comparable positions in the relevant marketplace.
-The Committee reviews the executive's salary periodically, and adjusts it to reflect changes in the market place as well as the individual's performance and responsibilities.
+The base salary is determined by evaluating the responsibilities of the position, the experience of the executive, and the executive's performance.
+In addition, peer comparisons are made for comparable positions in the relevant marketplace.
+The Committee reviews the executive's salary periodically and adjusts it to reflect changes in the market place as well as the individual's performance and responsibilities.